Residency Rotation Experiences

 Critical Care

 Neurosciences Intensive Care Unit: The Neuroscienes ICU is a high acuity ICU that oversees the care of a variety of patients.
-Residents can expect to gain experience managing stroke, intracranial hemorrhage, status epilepticus, meningitis, ICP crisis, and post-op neuro intervention procedures.
+During this one month rotation, residents can expect to gain experience managing stroke, intracranial hemorrhage, status epilepticus, meningitis, ICP crisis, and post-op neuro intervention procedures.
 In addition to neuro critical care, residents can develop their baseline critical care skills utilizing evidence-based medicine and designing therapeutic regimens with appropriate monitoring parameters.
 Residents will also be able to practice establishing a collaborative relationship with the interdisciplinary team and are offered opportunities to precept students.

 Pediatric Intensive Care Unit: The Pediatric Critical Care Unit at Mount Sinai Hospital consists of two medical teams dedicated to the care of pediatric patients with acute life-threatening conditions.
-To care for this fragile patient population, residents will learn how to apply the basic principles of pediatric pharmacotherapy to the changing pharmacokinetics of critically ill patients.
+To care for this fragile patient population during this one month rotation, residents will learn how to apply the basic principles of pediatric pharmacotherapy to the changing pharmacokinetics of critically ill patients.
 Depending on interest and prior experience, residents may also have the opportunity to round in the Pediatric Cardiac Intensive Care Unit (PCICU) which will provide exposure to the management of congenital heart disease as well as patients receiving extracorporeal life support.

 Drug Information